scott-sihui-wang/Federated-Learning-on-GCP/README.md

 I also discussed how `clients' partial participation`, `reduced level of synchronization`, and `the presence of stragglers` might impact `communication efficiency` and `model accuracy` of `federated learning` algorithms.

+For full technical details of this project, please refer to my [report](FinalReport.pdf).

 ### 1.2 Tasks

 ### 1.3 Environment